socrata/datasync/guides/setup-standard-job.md

   - *Column inclusion/exclusion*

   If using Soda2, you needn't supply all of the columnns.
-If using FTP or HTTP, the ability to exclude columns from the CSV/TSV file is based on whether the Socrata dataset has a [row identifier](http://dev.socrata.com/docs/row-identifiers.html)set.
+If using FTP or HTTP, the ability to exclude columns from the CSV/TSV file is based on whether the Socrata dataset has a [row identifier](http://dev.socrata.com/docs/row-identifiers.html) set.
 If so, you may omit any columns but the identifier.
 If not, all columns must be provided.

   If using Soda2, you may include extraneous columns; these will be ignored.
 If using FTP or HTTP, you may include extraneous columns, but these must be ignored by listing them in the 'ignoreColumns' option of the control file.